 Imitation Learning vs. Derivative Works

 In the world of fine art and entertainment, imitation is sometimes viewed as flattery, but mostly it’s criticized for its lack of originality.
 Works that appear to be based in part or in full on other works are called derivative works.
 Some derivative works are celebrated — for example, writing a variation of an old fairy tale or writing a modernized version of an ancient text.
+Other times, these types of works are criticized and ridiculed as lacking originality.
 Each work should be judged individually and on its own merit, and opinions will vary.

 However, today we’re not talking about the writing that we publish for the world to see.
 We’re exploring the idea of using imitation strictly for the purpose of study, practice, and learning.

 When I was a kid, I often wrote down the lyrics to my favorite songs.
 I would play the song, pausing and rewinding it every few seconds to figure out the lyrics.
 Sometimes, I’d write my own lyrics to the tune.
 I believe this formed the foundation of learning musicality in writing, which I later applied to my poetry.
 As a young poet, I discovered Maya Angelou’s “Phenomenal Woman.”
 While I didn’t set out to imitate this amazing poem, I did set out to write a poem that was inspired by it (and somewhat modeled on it).
 All these years later, I suspect that if I shared that old poem of mine (which was titled “Woman One”), any knowledgeable poet would know that I’d read Maya’s work and was influenced by her.

 All of these exercises helped shape my writing skills.
 When you copy the words that someone else has written, you study them more closely than you would by merely reading them.
 But notice that none of these exercises resulted in published works.
 It was a form of study and practice.